1. The neutron-to-proton ratio (n/p), the most stable ratio being that indicated by the stability curve

 3. Only 4 stable nuclides exist having both an odd number of protons and neutrons, e.g., deuterium =H11

 Neutron/Proton Ratio Graph

 1. If one plots the # of neutrons in the nucleus of a particular radionuclide vs the number of protons for the same nuclide for all three thousand known nuclides, the graph above will be obtained.
-The yellow band represents the “band of stability” and its edges are not as smooth as in the diagram.
+The black band represents the “band of stability” and its edges are not as smooth as in the diagram.
 Any nuclide falling in the band of stability will be stable and therefore not radioactive.